pycontribs/ruamel-yaml/README.rst

 =========

 .. should insert NEXT: at the beginning of line for next key (with empty line)
+NEXT:
+  - internals of registering tags have changed, `YAML().register_class()` no longer "reappear" in other YAML instances.

 0.17.21 (2022-02-12):
   - fix bug in calling `.compose()` method with `pathlib.Path` instance.